radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/testing-local.md

 After validating the behavior with logs, commands, etc., you can quickly iterate on the appcore rp with the following command
 ```
-make docker-build-appcore-rp && make docker-push-appcore-rp && kubectl delete pod -l control-plane=appcore-rp
+make docker-build-applications-rp && make docker-push-applications-rp && kubectl delete pod -l control-plane=applications-rp
 ```

 This will:
-- Build and push the appcore-rp image
+- Build and push the applications-rp image
-- Delete the running pod for the appcore-rp.
+- Delete the running pod for the applications-rp.
 On restart, because we have specified the [latest tag](https://kubernetes.io/docs/concepts/containers/images/#updating-images) Kubernetes will repull the image each time
 - The pod will restart with the latest image pushed prior.

 ## To redeploy the environment